rsyslog/rsyslog/source/tutorials/tls_cert_ca.rst

        certtool --generate-privkey --outfile ca-key.pem

    This takes a short while.
-Be sure to do some work on your workstation, it waits for radom input.
+Be sure to do some work on your workstation, it waits for random input.
 Switching between windows is sufficient ;)